- Eel Day

 - Sponsors and Partners

-The annual Eel Day Parade begins at 10.30 am from Cross Green (adjacent to Ely Cathedral).
-Ely's Ellie the Eel will be heading the carnival inspired procession along part of the City's Eel Trail Heritage Walk - everyone is welcome to join in.
-Our eels are followed by Ely's Samba Band which leads the parade down to the Waterside and into Jubilee Gardens where a whole host of eel related activities will be held.
+Ellie the Eel once again headed our carnival inspired parade along part of the City's Eel Trail Heritage Walk.
+Our eels were followed by a new Samba Band for 2018, who along with Nellie the Tuk Tuk, The Eel Knight and Lady Eel led the parade down to the Waterside and into Jubilee Gardens where a whole host of eel related activities were held.

-We have a full programme of arena events in Jubilee Gardens including Folk Music, Eel Pottery Workshops, Music and Dancing, Historical Displays and Re-enactments with lots of family participation opportunities.
-As you would imagine, eels feature massively in the day and there will be the chance to see live eels, courtesey of the Environment Agency.
+With a full programme of arena events in Jubilee Gardens including Folk Music, Eel Pottery Workshops, Music and Dancing, Historical Displays and Re-enactments with lots of family participation opportunities.
+As you would imagine, eels feature massively in the day and we even had the chance to see live eels, courtesey of the Environment Agency.

-Obviously it wouldn't be Eel Day without the opportunity to sample what was once a staple food in the Fens, so this is your chance to taste smoked and jellied eels as well as more conventional forms of food.
+Obviously it wouldn't be Eel Day without the opportunity to sample what was once a staple food in the Fens, and many took the chance to taste smoked and jellied eels as well as more conventional forms of food.